couchbase/libcouchbase/doc/cbc.markdown

 * `--details`:
   Provide more details about status of the service.

-### mcflush

-Flush a _memcached_ bucket.
-This command takes no arguments, and will fail if the bucket specified is not a memcached bucket.
-You may also use [bucket-flush](#bucket-flush) to flush any bucket (including a couchbase bucket).
-The `mcflush` command may be quicker for memcached buckets, though.

 ### view

 Execute an HTTP request against the server's view (CAPI) interface.